panzerdp/dmitripavlutin.com/content/posts/094-dependencies/index.md

 `Page` component doesn't care about what concrete implementation it gets: it's important the implementation to conform to `Cookie` interface.

-The concrete implementation of cookie management library is injected in the bootstrap scripts on both client and server sides.
+The right implementation of cookie management library is injected in the bootstrap scripts on both client and server sides.

 ```tsx
 // index.client.tsx